Alongside a flourishing film culture we also aim to stimulate economic growth by increasing revenues across the industry.

 - Films are made available for teaching, learning and re-use.

-We will clear rights and work in partnership with rights-holders to enhance the value of any material made jointly available.
+We will enter into rights agreements with rightsholders and work in partnership with them to enhance the value of any material made jointly available.
 We will also work for changes to copyright law to allow use of orphan works, and to introduce extended collective licensing to facilitate mass digitisation.

 Preservation and digitisation